Nevada DUI checkpoints are legal, but law enforcement must follow specific guidelines to ensure their legality. These guidelines include

 - 8. When can my criminal record be sealed?

-1. What is the definition of DUI checkpoints in Nevada?
+1. Definition of DUI checkpoints and blitzes in Nevada

 Sometimes, police officers at roadblocks do not stop every car but every fourth car, or every license plate that starts with an even number, etc. Any predetermined formula for detaining drivers is allowed as long as it is not in any way discriminatory.